TheUnknownCylon/HadoopLang/README.md

 Language types
 --------------
 Java and Hadoop both have different types.
-For example, text in Hadoop are Text-objects, where Java uses String-objects.
-When implementing a Hadoop-job in Java, the developer has to think of type conversions to make.
+For example, text in Hadoop is represented by Text-objects, where Java uses String-objects.
+When implementing an Hadoop-job in Java, the developer has to convert types in an explicit way.
 Using HadoopLang, this is done automatically, and the developer does not have to concern these type conversions.

 The available types are: